gr8manbir/Manbir_den/Self_Driving_Car/CarND-Behavioral-Cloning-P3/writeup.md

 ---
-## Acrhitecture and training strategy
+## Architecture and training strategy

 1. The training set consists of a collection of triad images ( left camera, center camera and right camera).
 This is the feature set for regressor.